fbpx

 The period of the Judges is one of the lowest points in Israel’s history.
 Everyone was living in a way that seemed right to them (Judges 17:6) but very few of them were following God’s path.

 By the time we pick up Samson’s story in chapter 16, God has allowed the Philistines to conquer God’s people in hope that they will again follow Him…but they don’t.
-God, in his mercy and patience, supplies judges (who were like warlords) that beat back their enemies for a time but they soon return to their old way of doing things.
+God, in His mercy and patience, supplies judges (who were like warlords) that beat back their enemies for a time but they soon return to their old way of doing things.
 Samson is one of the judges raised up by God to give relief to His people.

 Unlike some of the other judges, he is not a conventional military leader.
 In fact, he does not lead an army at all.
 He is not even a team player.
 His life consists of several solo battles revolving around personal conflicts that have resulted from broken relationships with Philistine women.